bywatersolutions/koha-plugin-coverflow/README.md

 * Change `<enable_plugins>0<enable_plugins>` to `<enable_plugins>1</enable_plugins>` in your koha-conf.xml file
 * Confirm that the path to `<pluginsdir>` exists, is correct, and is writable by the web server
 * Restart your webserver
+* Restart memcached if you are using it

 Once set up is complete you will need to alter your UseKohaPlugins system preference.
 On the Tools page you will see the Tools Plugins and on the Reports page you will see the Reports Plugins.